Australia consumer watchdog sues AirAsia over ads

-MELBOURNE Jan 24 Australia's consumer watchdog has launched court action against AirAsia Bhd alleging the budget airline's advertising of its fares for some routes out of Australia was misleading.
+MELBOURNE Australia's consumer watchdog has launched court action against AirAsia Bhd (AIRA.KL) alleging the budget airline's advertising of its fares for some routes out of Australia was misleading.

 The Australian Competition and Consumer Commission said on Tuesday it was seeking penalties and legal costs.